-For golf with James Bond in Goldfinger, Auric Goldfinger wears a traditional English country sports outfit in colours that both flatter his warm autumn complexion and reflect his love for gold.
+For golf with James Bond in Goldfinger, Auric Goldfinger, played by Gert Frobe, wears a traditional English country sports outfit in colours that both flatter his warm autumn complexion and reflect his love for gold.
 Compared to James Bond’s more modern polo and v-neck jumper golf outfit, Goldfinger looks very old-fashioned.
 His medium brown—rather like burnt umber—tweed three-piece sports suit unusually includes a jacket, plus-fours, and a flat cap.

 The suit jacket, which Goldfinger removes when golfing, has softly padded shoulders with natural sleeve heads and a draped chest, which attempts to gives Goldfinger the illusion of a waist.
 The jacket has one button on the front, which attempts to give him a more streamlined look.
 It is detailed with three buttons on the cuff, a single vent and open patch pockets for a sporty look.

 Instead of ordinary long trousers, this suit has a type of breeches called plus-fours.
 They are called plus-fours because they extend four inches below the knee.
 There are double forward pleats on either side at the top.
 At the bottom the breeches’ wide legs fasten around Goldfinger’s legs, and the fullness of the breeches’ legs blouses over.
 Plus-fours are a classic style of trousers for the golf course.